$TMPL_WRAPPER = 'none'; ?>

 Choose Outdoors is a 501(c)(3) non-profit corporation.
 All donations will be used to promote outdoor recreation and support for public lands and waters; recreation infra-structure; and programs connecting Americans to the outdoors.

-Choose Outdoors is a non-profit organization located in Pine, Colorado and Washington DC.
+Choose Outdoors is a non-profit organization located in Denver, Colorado and Washington DC.
 It was created to help unite the many diverse interests using our public lands with emphasis on promoting and preserving access, use and the future of outdoor recreation on our public lands.

 Mission—Choose Outdoors provides support for our nation's public lands by promoting outdoor recreation and active lifestyles.
 We do this through: